 Teaching safe sex is an important awareness campaign to save our youth from the potential tragic side effects hidden diseases.

 Nearly half of all STI cases in Australia affect people between 15 and 24 years of age, so it’s important to learn about the dangers while we’re still young.
-Here’s 10 things you need to know about STIs as a woman.
+Here are things you need to know about STIs as a woman.

 The most common STIs include: